 With a framework, all you have to do is plug information, and you’re ready to hit send.

-Tweaking your message based on the template formula sounds easier said than done.
-So how exactly do you personalize a LinkedIn invitation message?
+Tweaking your message based on the Linkedin request message template formula sounds easier said than done.
+So how exactly do you personalize a LinkedIn connection request?

-When it comes to LinkedIn invitation messages, there’s no such thing as “one size fits all.”
-To help you get started, we compiled the best B2B LinkedIn marketing templates that you could use to get to your prospect’s Linkedin network, depending on who you’re reaching out to!
+There’s no such thing as “one size fits all.”
+To help you get started, we compiled the best B2B LinkedIn marketing templates that you could use to get to your prospect’s Linkedin professional network, depending on who you’re reaching out to!

 Many B2B marketers miss out on the quality leads they could get from their circle.
 Without the need to look further, some potential clients could already be sitting in your circle.
-Of course, sending a LinkedIn invitation message to a friend doesn’t need to be formal – but you still need to give out a proper introduction.
+Of course, sending a connection request to a friend doesn’t need to be formal – but you still need to give out a proper introduction.

 I just recently found you on LinkedIn after hearing positive reviews on your work and your projects!
 I thought it would be nice to connect.
 Hopefully, we could collaborate one of these days with my work for [your company].
 Take care and looking forward!